-To support successful engagement and achievement on the programme an audit of IT skills will be conducted during induction to identify strengths and weaknesses and how these can be supported.
+To support successful engagement and achievement on the course all students complete an audit of their IT skills.
+This is conducted during induction to identify strengths and weaknesses and how these can be supported.

 See Section 20 of the Programme Specification for information regarding the admissions arrangements for progression to the linked Honours Degree(s)/Top-Up Degree(s).